JiriKrblich/English4Designer/05-storytelling/05-storytelling.md

 *an example of one of my first downloaded fonts (with terrible kerning)*

 ## The problem
-In one of my graphic works, I started to realize that the fonts I have are not good.
-On the other hand, I started to expand my knowledge of typography and started to create a library that contains fonts that are well designed, have good kerning and diacritics (which is usually a problem in Czech & Slovak).
+In one of my graphic works, I started to realize that the fonts I have *are not good*.
+On the other hand, I started to expand my knowledge of typography and **started to create a library** that contains fonts that are well designed, have good kerning and diacritics (which is usually a problem in Czech & Slovak).
 ![My library of good fonts](images/library.png)*screenshot of my typo library*

 ![Example of bad kerning in wildy used typeface Inter](images/badkerning.png)